 A very warm, peaceful, sacred, and Happy Winter Solstice to you all.

-This is most definitely not the time of the ancient Egyptian end-of-the-year epigomenal days.
-However, from Winter Solstice to the New Year are my epigomenal days—not only because these are the end-of-year days of our modern calendar, but also because I am on much-needed vacation from now until the beginning of next year.
+This is most definitely not the time of the ancient Egyptian end-of-the-year epagomenal days.
+However, from Winter Solstice to the New Year are my epagomenal days—not only because these are the end-of-year days of our modern calendar, but also because I am on much-needed vacation from now until the beginning of next year.

-That being the case, let’s talk a bit about the epigomenal days, including some ways to celebrate the end of the year with Isis.
+That being the case, let’s talk a bit about the epagomenal days, including some ways to celebrate the end of the year with Isis.

 Since today is the solstice, you might invoke Isis the Mother and celebrate the birth of Her Holy Child Horus.
 If you missed the post about Horus’ winter solstice birth from a couple weeks ago, you can read all about that here.
 Since both Isis and Horus are especially known as protective Deities, you could ask Their protection for yourself and your loved ones in the coming year.
 (Chapter 3 of Isis Magic will tell you more about the motherly aspects of Isis.)

 The ancient Egyptian epagomenal days were the five days before the late summer rising of the Star of Isis, Sopdet (Sothis in Greek, Sirius in Latin).
 With the rising of Her Star, the New Year began.
 You see, the Egyptian year had only 360 days, but the solar year has 365+.
 The Egyptians made up the difference by adding five epagomenal—that is, outside the calendar—days at the end of the year prior to the rising of Sopdet and the start of the new year.